neotree/neotree-metabase-exports/README.md

 2. Once completed, browse to the location where the images are exported *You should have a pop-up window where you can enter your username and password.
 The content should only show, if the correct credentials were provided*

+## COMMON ERRORS
+ - Expected browser binary location, but unable to find binary in default location, no 'moz:firefoxOptions.binary
+ - Resolve by installing firefox on the server : sudo apt install firefox